why must cygwin be first in path?

 --- Steven Schram <firstname.lastname@example.org> wrote:

-> I see the same results when executing from a bash shell started from a cmd
+the same results when executing make from bash?

 Earnie Boyd < mailto:email@example.com >